-Leisure created in such a way determines the healthy (active) lifestyle as a multi-dimensional system of individual behaviour.
-Although not conditioned due to physical activity, those that are focused on the development of aerobic capacities (and abilities), however, represent its dominant determinant (Nešić et al., 2014).
-The results of our research have shown that participation in sport and recreational activities which include aerobic exercise is not sufficiently present in the respondents.
-Almost two-thirds of them declared that such content was very rare (67.6%), while only 20.5% of the respondents considered this type of sports and recreational content as having been adopted as a regular habit of exercising during leisure time.
+Table 3: Opinion on the possibilities for engaging in sports and recreational activities during leisure been adopted as a regular habit of exercising during leisure time.
 In this segment of the research, men also dominate as inactive (41.3%), compared to women (26.3%) (Table 4), while in the area of belonging to a certain age group, it is also noted that the designation "aerobically inactive" dominantly belongs to the group aged from 49 to 50 years old (32.8%) (Table 5).
 The observed differences are also recorded in this research segment at a statistically significant level (Sig. = 000).